visgl/deck.gl/docs/api-reference/layer.md

 The `parameters` allows applications to specify values for WebGL parameters such as blending mode, depth testing etc. Any `parameters` will be applied temporarily while rendering this layer only.

+To get access to static parameter values, applications can `import GL from 'luma.gl'`.
 Please refer to the luma.gl [setParameters](http://uber.github.io/luma.gl/#/documentation/api-reference/get-parameter) API for documentation on supported parameters and values.

 ##### `getPolygonOffset` (Function, optional)